-• verb(Goal): The Goal is possibly verbalized. • verb(connect(Goal1, S, Goal2): It is possibly verbalized that the subgoal S of Goal1 is Goal2. • act(Node): The Node is necessarily implemented in ABSYNT in a free region or on a link shadow. • act(link(Node, I)): An ABSYNT link entering the I-th input of Node is necessarily implemented.
-Its other end is connected to another node or left as a shadow to be filled later. • act(connect(link(N1),I,N2)): The ABSYNT link entering the I-th input of node N1 is connected to node N2.
+• verb(Goal): The Goal is possibly verbalized.

+• verb(connect(Goal1,S,Goal2)): It is possibly verbalized that the subgoal S of Goal1 is Goal2.

+• act(Node): The Node is necessarily implemented in ABSYNT in a free region or on a link shadow. • act(link(Node, I)): An ABSYNT link entering the I-th input of Node is necessarily implemented.
+Its other end is connected to another node or left as a shadow to be filled later. act(connect(link(N1),I,N2)): The ABSYNT link entering the I-th input of node N1 is connected to node N2.
 (That is, N2 is dragged onto the shadow at the upper end of the link, and/or the link is lengthened to N2.)

-The planner may deliver the stream of goals and goal-subgoal-relations in a different order, like the one depicted in Figure 9.
+The planner may deliver the stream of goals and goal-subgoal-relations in a different order, like the one depicted in Figure 10.
 Then the order of the empirical event sets should change accordingly.
 But in any case, the actions and verbalizations within each event set should occur in an uninterrupted sequence.
 In contrast, there is no order predictability for the actions and verbalizations corresponding to the schema C7, and there is no information about goal-subgoal-relations.
 Just one set of events can be predicted:

-• events(C7') = {verb(branching(IF, THEN, ELSE), verb(equal(S1, S2)), verb(parm(x)), verb(parm(y)), verb(const(0)), act(if-then-else), act(=), act(parameter(y)), act(parameter(x)), act(constant(0)), act(link(if-then-else, 1)), act(link(if-then-else, 2)), act(link(if-then-else, 3)), act(link(=, 1)), act(link(=, 2))}
+• event-set(C7') = = {verb(branching(IF, THEN, ELSE), verb(equal(S1, S2)), verb(parm(x)), verb(parm(y)), verb(const(0)), act(if-then else), act(=), act(parameter-node(y)), act(parameter name(y)), act(parameter-node(x)), act(parameter-name(x)), act(constant- node(0)), act(constant-value act(constant-value(0)), act(link(if-then-else, 1)), act(link(if-then-else, 2)), act(link(if-then-else, 3)), act(link(=, 1)), act(link(=, 2))}